Randhum/MusicPlayer/README.md

   - **Play / Pause / Stop / Previous / Next**: control the current playlist.
   - **Shuffle**: toggle to play the current playlist in **random order**; the *Next* button and automatic track advance will pick a random track instead of the next in sequence.
   - **Seek & Volume**: larger, touch-friendly sliders for scrubbing through the track and adjusting volume.
+    - **Progress slider**: Click or drag to seek to any position in the track.
+The slider can reach the full end of the song (100% position).
+Time labels update in real-time during seeking for immediate feedback.
+    - **Time display**: Shows current position (left), total duration (right), and time remaining (below duration) for easy tracking of playback progress.

 ### Desktop Integration (MPRIS2)